camunda/camunda-docs-manual/content/installation/full/wls/index.md

 ---

-title: "Oracle WebLogic"
+title: "Install the Full Distribution for Oracle WebLogic"
-weight: 60
+weight: 50

 menu:
   main:
+    name: "Oracle WebLogic"
     identifier: "installation-guide-full-wls"
     parent: "installation-guide-full"

 ---

-This document describes the installation of Camunda BPM and its components on an Oracle WebLogic Application Server.
+This document describes the installation of the [Full Distribution]({{< relref "user-guide/introduction/downloading-camunda.md#full-distribution" >}}) for Oracle WebLogic Application Server.

 <div class="alert alert-info">
   We support the Camunda BPM platform for Oracle WebLogic Application Server on